Confession Isn't Enough: A Christian Approach to Porn Addiction Recovery in Fort Worth

 Internet pornography addiction can be overcome!
 You can be set free from sexual addiction!
 You can experience freedom from pornography if you take steps of courage—serving your wife, family, and community—despite pushback.

 Treatment communities, like biblical community, should guide us well in truth, how it's wielded, and in correcting error.
 I am advocating for the type of vulnerability that loves so deeply that it is willing to fight for truth and their neighbor's good, even at great cost to self.
-This is the best relapse prevention strategy—because you are not focused on self, but on others.

 Otherwise, you will only be someone who offers confession and leaves no lasting legacy for others.
 The only legacy you will leave behind is the effects of your porn addiction.